Skip to main content

 OJEMDA (tovorafenib) logo: 100 mg tablets 25 mg/mL for oral suspension

-Breslyn, lives with pLGG, and Noelle, her sister
+Holmes, lives with pLGG, and Clare, Holmes' mom

 of children did not stop taking OJEMDA due to side effects

-The main side effects that caused 7% of children (9 out of 137) to stop taking OJEMDA were:
+The side effects that caused 11% of children (15 out of 137) to stop taking OJEMDA were:

-If your child experiences any serious side effects during treatment with OJEMDA, your child’s doctor may decrease dosage, pause treatment, or stop treatment.
+If your child experiences any serious side effects during treatment with OJEMDA, your child’s doctor may decrease dosage.

 What are the possible side effects?